DSPN/amazon-deployment-guide/bestpractices.md

 AWS is made up of regions which are comprised of availability zones.
 We recommend deploying DSE data centers within regions.
 Racks should be distributed across availability zones within that region.

+### Snitches

+Cassandra propagates the cluster topology using a snitch.
+A number of snitches are available, including AWS specific snitches.
+We do not recommend those.
+Instead we recommend Gossiping Property File Snitch (GPFS) be used.
+GPFS is the most widely understood snitch.
+It also supports hybrid cloud scenarios.

 ## Compute

 AWS instance types either use ephemeral instance storage or are EBS backed.